 Terri Cordle, Licensed Professional Counselor (LPC)

 Terri earned her graduate degree in Community Counseling from Georgia State University and her undergraduate degree in psychology from Clemson University.
-She believes an effective therapist has several roles in the therapeutic relationship: guide, teacher, consultant, and advocate.
-She aspires to provide a safe, collaborative counseling relationship that promotes self-exploration, learning, and personal growth.
-Terri believes in the importance of examining both the person’s present situation as well as the contexts in which one has experienced life to render true understanding for change.
-Her style is collaborative and informed by approaches such as interpersonal, psychodynamic, attachment, polyvagal, EMDR and adaptive information processing, and Internal Family Systems.
+She believes an effective therapist serves many roles in the therapeutic relationship: guide, teacher, consultant, and advocate.
+With a relational style, she offers a safe, collaborative counseling environment that supports self‑exploration, learning, and personal growth.
+Terri values examining both a person’s present experience and the contexts that have shaped their life to foster meaningful understanding and change.
+Her integrative approach draws from psychodynamic, attachment‑based, polyvagal, EMDR and adaptive information processing, and Internal Family Systems perspectives, grounded in the understanding that past experiences influence present patterns

-Areas of special interest include healing core emotional wounds, EMDR, wellness, and the mind-body connection.
+Areas of special interest include working on core emotional wounds, EMDR, wellness, and neuropsychology.

 In her free time, Terri enjoys spending time with family and friends, reading, and being outdoors.